andis-sprinkis/snippet/num_perc_fract_0_255_byte_dec_hex_oct_bin/README.md

-# Percentage step increment fractions of number 255
+# Percentage step increments of the decimal number 255

-TODO: 3.3333333

 ## 5%